Hawaii Opera Theatre

+Hawaii Opera Theatre at the Neal S. Blaisdell Center, Honolulu, Hawaii.

 The Hawaii Opera Theatre (HOT) is the islands' only major opera company established in 1960.
 The company performs three or more operas in a season.
 Opera seasons start in October and end in the early summer of the following year.
 It performs mostly in the Blaisdell Concert Hall, Honolulu.

 HOT performs most of its mainstage productions at the Blaisdell Concert Hall and has also staged works at the historic Hawaii Theatre, warehouses, the Chinatown Artist Lofts, and other funky venues.
 Since 2004 HOT has added a summer production of a comic opera by Gilbert and Sullivan or a musical, and in 2016 will stage a concert production of Verdi's Rigoletto starring Hawaii's own baritone, Quinn Kelsey.
 Kelsey began his career as a chorus member in HOT's acclaimed volunteer chorus, and has gone on to shine on stages across the world.

 History

 The first opera ever presented by the organization was Puccini's Madama Butterfly, which was performed in McKinley High School auditorium in Honolulu in 1961.
 For the next two decades the company was part of the Honolulu Symphony.
 In 1980 it became an independent tax-exempt corporation.
 The first independent season was in 1981 and consisted of three productions: La Bohème, Lucia di Lammermoor, and Carmen.
 Supertitles were introduced in 1987 and 1989 was the first year in which all available seats were sold before opening night.
 By 1993 HOT membership had exceeded 2,000 individuals.
 The company is currently led by Interim General Director Andrew Morgan.

 The year 2002 saw HOT's "Bad Girl Season" with productions of La traviata, Salome, and Carmen.
 Sets and costumes for Salome were designed by artist Thomas Woodruff.
 The 2007 production of Madama Butterfly, a co-production with Opera Omaha, featured set and costume designs by the visual artist Jun Kaneko.

 The Summer Season was launched in 2004 with Gilbert and Sullivan's The Mikado, followed by The Pirates of Penzance (2005), The King and I with Richard Chamberlain (2006), South Pacific (2007), and A Little Night Music (2008).
 The summer production for 2009 was cancelled for budgetary reasons.
 Charity Navigator has awarded the company its top "4-star" rating for responsible fiscal management since 2007.

 In 2014, HOT staged a modern production of Gilbert and Sullivan's The Mikado in Honolulu and on Maui.
 Akina led his artistic team in creating a presentation that included anime, harajuku girls, and yakuza-inspired characters.